Stochastic synaptic dynamics under learning: Models

 We consider a synapse with presynaptic spike train $\eta(t)=\sum_{i}\delta(t-t_{i}^{\text{pre}})$ and postsynaptic spike train $x(t)=\sum_{j}\delta(t-t_{j}^{\text{post}})$.
 The evolution of the synaptic weight $w$ in the classical STDP model \citep{Sjoestroem2010_1362} can be described by

 Each pre-post spike pair leads to a jump in $w$ by $\kappa$; causal spike pairs are captured by the first line, anti-causal pairs by the second line.
-Here, $\kappa(\tau,w)$ is the STDP window function, which we assume only depends on the time difference between spikes and on $w(t)$.
+Here, $\kappa(\tau,w)$ is the STDP window function, which we assume only depends on the time difference $\tau$ between spikes and on $w$ at the time $t$ of update.
 The lower integral bounds are set to $-\infty$ so as to avoid switch-on effects of the plasticity rule.
 Throughout the paper, we consider an exponential window with multiplicative (i.e., $w$-dependent) depression and additive (i.e., $w$-independent) potentiation \citep{vanRossum2000_8821,Morrison2008_478}

-see \prettyref{fig:joint_model}(b), with $\Delta_{c},r_{ac}>0$ determining the amplitudes and $\tau_{c},\tau_{ac}>0$ being the time scales of potentiation and depression, respectively.
-In addition to \prettyref{eq:model_general} and \prettyref{eq:plasticity_kernel}, we demand that the considered excitatory synapse maintains a positive weight throughout, $w(t)\geq0$, a necessary condition for Dale's law, and implemented in our simulations by a clipping boundary condition.
+see \prettyref{fig:joint_model}(b), with $\Delta_{c},r_{ac}>0$ determining the amplitudes and $\tau_{c},\tau_{ac}>0$ being the time scales of potentiation (index $c$ for causal) and depression (index $ac$ for anticausal), respectively.
+In addition to Eqs. \eqref{eq:model_general} and \eqref{eq:plasticity_kernel}, we demand that the considered excitatory synapse maintains a positive weight throughout, $w(t)\geq0$, a necessary condition for Dale's law, and implemented in our simulations by a clipping boundary condition.
+Since clipping happens very rarely for the parameters obtained from \citep{Bi1998_10472,Bi2001_166}, we can safely disregard the clipping rule in the theory.
 The plasticity rule \prettyref{eq:plasticity_kernel} with its multiplicative depression and additive potentiation is chosen as it captures the experimental findings of Ref. \citep{Bi1998_10472} and because of its inherent stability.
 Generalizations of \prettyref{eq:model_general}, e.g., triplet rules \citep{Sjoestroem2001_1164,Pfister2006_9682} or neuromodulatory dynamics \citep{Sosis2024_bioRxiv} are of interest but out of scope of our study.